nwg-piotr/sgtk-menu/README.md

 This project is an attempt to create a **simple** menu, that behaves decently on sway window manager.
 It uses `pygobject` to create a gtk3-based system menu.

-Well, I didn't even think that sway needed a menu, as I'm really happy with [wofi](https://hg.sr.ht/~scoopta/wofi) and/or [dmenu-wayland](https://github.com/nyyManni/dmenu-wayland).
+Well, I didn't even think that sway needed a menu, as I'm really happy with [wofi](https://hg.sr.ht/~scoopta/wofi) and [dmenu-wayland](https://github.com/nyyManni/dmenu-wayland).
 I started coding just to find out what the freedesktop [Desktop Menu Specification](https://specifications.freedesktop.org/menu-spec/latest) looks like, and also to learn some more [pygobject](https://pygobject.readthedocs.io/en/latest).